nbarthelemy/astats/README.md

 ```
 ( note: `rake db:setup` is sort of wonky with the Sequel adapater.
 Not sure why.
 Hence the multi-step process. )

-To run the test execute the following commands:
+To run the tests execute the following commands:

 ```
 rake db:test:prepare